Season 3 Overview

 While Tony was unrelated (they do have a son, Peter Wallach, but he’s not an actor).

-Anyway that’s important: it’s the only time in the entire series a family of actors appear in the same episode together, playing an actual family too.
-It’s not something unprecedented to Landon: for those who watched Little House, it’s no mystery that Laura and Willie were both related (plus a bunch of guest actors); but they didn’t play related characters in the series, like the Wallach family now.
+Anyway, it’s the only time in the entire series a family of actors appear in the same episode together, playing an actual family too.
+It’s not something unprecedented to Landon: for those who watched Little House, it’s no mystery that Laura and Willie’s actors were both related (plus a bunch of guest actors); but they didn’t play related characters in the series, like the Wallach family now.

 Hopefully their family life was less troubled than the one they play here.

-Actually, there are some related actors (siblings, mostly) appearing separately on Highway: for example, the Jacoby brothers (one sister and two brothers) were separately featured in three different episodes in season one.
+Actually, even on Highway there are some related actors (siblings, mostly) appearing separately: for example, the Jacoby brothers (one sister and two brothers) were separately featured in three different episodes in season one.
 But the same family in the same episode has never happened before.

-Also, they were not new to Landon and to the series: both Anne Jackson and Eli Wallach already met Landon in Sam’s Son, the semi-autobiographical movie directed by Landon about his life before college; there, Wallach and his wife played Landon’s dad and mom, at least a fictionalized version of them.
+And the Wallach family wasn’t new to Landon and to the series: both Anne Jackson and Eli Wallach already met Landon in Sam’s Son, the semi-autobiographical movie directed by Landon about his life before college.
+(Just some context: it was shot in 1983, the year before Highway.)

 Wallach (right) and Jackson (left) directed by Landon in 1984, on Sam’s Son

-This episode wasn’t even the only credit by Wallach in this series before this: he is a Highway Actor, previously appeared as Timothy Sr. in To Bind the Wounds in season two (the Vietnam episode where Jonathan and Mark play sandymen).
-On that occasion he played the subject of the assignment, who also dies at the end of the episode.
-But that was without his family.
+This episode wasn’t even the only credit by Wallach in this series: he is a Highway Actor, who previously appeared as Timothy Sr. in To Bind the Wounds in season two (the Vietnam episode where Jonathan and Mark play sandmen).
+On that occasion he played the subject of the assignment, and his character is very similar to the one here: a lonely father whose late son has a problem, and he’s now convinced to be the only one to care for him; and Jonathan and Mark had to convince other people to have faith and hope and remember the child.
+Only that time, his son was actually dead.
+And Wallach played without his family.

 In any case, the Wallach family is the second Highway Family in the series (a family with actors appearing in either the same or different episodes), and Eli Wallach in particular is a Highway actor too.